United Nations Sustainable Development Goals

 Sustainable cities and communities

-• Public access to buildings, libraries, art exhibitions, green spaces, and more
+• Keele has public access to most buildings, libraries, art exhibitions, green spaces, and more

 • ArtsKeele: Keele has a vibrant arts programme, comprising art, music, poetry, performances and other cultural events.
 We have our own gallery located in the Chancellor’s Building, and host a wide range of events throughout the year, including a full and varied music programme, public lectures and live poetry readings